Most people move to Saudi Arabia on lucrative employment contracts that include free or heavily subsidised housing, furniture and utilities.

 The best option, though, is to enlist the services of a real estate agent.
 These professionals are knowledgable about the property market of the given city and can advise on which complexes are most suitable.
 Some compounds are highly popular and operate waiting lists.
 The advantage of using an estate agent is that they may have connections that enable their clients to find out about available spots in such places.

 To be valid in court, all leases in Saudi Arabia must be registered on Ejar, an electronic services network created by the Ministry of Housing (MOH).
 The network is designed to streamline communication between tenants, agents and owners.
 The MOH has also issued a standard lease template known as the Ejar Unified Contract – to register a lease on the platform, users are required to make use of this standard lease format.

 Rent is typically paid either annually, twice a year or once every two months.
-In addition to paying a determined amount of rent upfront, tenants are normally required to provide a refundable deposit that is equal to a month’s rent.
+In addition to paying a determined amount of rent upfront, tenants are normally required to provide a refundable deposit that is equal to one or two months' rent.
 In the event of damage to the property, furniture or appliances, the landlord will be entitled to use this security deposit for repairs.

 In general, pets are not allowed in apartments in Saudi Arabia, although some landlords may make exceptions.
 It's a good idea to ask beforehand.
 Additionally, although many Saudis keep dogs, they are considered unclean in Islamic culture and are generally not allowed in public.

 Short-term lets for a few weeks or months are not common in Saudi Arabia, and most rental agreements are for longer periods.
 However, some furnished apartments may be available for shorter-term leases, particularly in larger cities and tourist destinations.